CSS Class Naming Conventions: BEM, kebab-case & CSS Modules

 BEM: Block, Element, Modifier

-BEM is a naming methodology developed at Yandex that has become one of the most widely used systems in serious CSS codebases.
+BEM is a naming methodology developed at Yandex.
 It uses kebab-case for words within a name, double underscores (__) to separate an element from its block, and double hyphens (--) to separate a modifier from its base.
-The result looks unusual at first but conveys a huge amount of structural information.
+The result looks unusual at first but makes component relationships visible in the selector itself.

 BEM in action: